Are you looking for the ultimate guide and tips for Mickey’s Not-So-Scary Halloween Party?

 Do your personal research to know which events of the night will suit you best.

-One of the great things about Mickey’s Not-So-Scary Halloween Party is that there are lots of candy stations located around the park, where you can enjoy an all-you-can-eat trick-or-treating experience.
+One of the great things about Mickey’s Not-So-Scary Halloween Party is that there are lots of candy stations located around the park.

 Make sure you research the different candy locations available to you make the most of your time at the event.